mahsumarik/ceng_316/README.md

 ## 📌 Course

-This project was developed for the **CENG 316 - Software Engineering** course under the supervision of [Instructor Name].
+This project was developed for the **CENG 316 - Software Engineering** course under the supervision of Buket Erşahin.